 - Pay a fee.
-The Credit Repair Organizations Act prohibits an agency from requiring upfront or charges before taking on your case.
+The Credit Repair Organizations Act prohibits an agency from requiring upfront charges before taking on your case.
 Instead, you may pay fees throughout the process to cover the time needed to address incorrect listings.

-The CROA is a statute signed into law by President Clinton in 1996 to prevent credit repair agencies from engaging in unfair business practices that could result in consumer hardship.
+The Credit Repair Organizations Act (CROA) is a statute signed into law by President Clinton in 1996 to prevent credit repair agencies from engaging in unfair business practices that could result in consumer hardship.
 A major area covered by CROA is how these agencies are paid.

 How to compare credit repair agencies

 - Transparency.
-How up front is each company about the fees you will have to pay?
+How up front is each company about the cost you will have to pay?
 Look for a company that provides the full terms and conditions of its services before handing over your money.